fangyiwen/YiwenFang-Book/README.md

 * Create common data fetcher by adding a `componentDidMount()` method in the `About` component.
 Note: We can use `initialData` instead of changing into `resultData`.
 * Create generated routes by fixing the mismatch errors that React is showing and laying down the framework dealing with fetching data.
 * Create data fetcher with parameters by making the `IssueEdit` component render from the server.
+* Create data fetcher with search by implementing the data fetcher in the `IssueList` component.

 ---